damianhakert/damianhakert.github.io/source/posts/2017-03-17-how-is-team-member-1-doing.html.md

 The engineers involved have agreed that this extremely generous gift from Google will be spent on [sponsoring Rails Girls events](https://railsgirlssummerofcode.org/campaign/).
 But the cookies were obviously eaten by the one who grabbed the pack! 😛

-Needless to say, some special **thank you** swag is on it's way to these amazing people that took the time to come to our office and try to help us feel a bit better.
+Needless to say, some special **thank you** swag is on its way to these amazing people that took the time to come to our office and try to help us feel a bit better.

 ## GitLab Values